CDLUC3/mrt-doc/design/queue-2023/transition.md

   last_modified: now
 ```

-## Job Queue Thread
+## The Job Queue

-The Job Queue Thread runs independently from the Batch Queue Thread
+The Job Queue runs independently from the Batch Queue
 - The keys in the job queue thread are sorted by job priority which ensures that higher priority jobs will be initiated first
 - If a collection hold has been set since the job was created, set the job state to Held
 - Otherwise, set the job state to Processing